-When a legal services provider charges a client per hour worked.
+The amount of money that a legal services provider charges a client per hour.
 The setting of hourly rates is not necessarily straightforward and a number of factors may determine the rate that the provider chooses to set; for example, seniority, type of client and whether the provider is trying to build business in a new area.